Can You Roast Decaf Coffee Beans at Home?

 • Green decaffeinated coffee beans (buy Swiss Water Process for a cleaner taste)

-• Whirley Pop popcorn maker or heavy pan with lid
+• Whirley Pop popcorn maker or a heavy pan with a lid

 • Stove or heat source